I Taw a Putty Tat: Plot

 Sylvester awaits the arrival of a new canary after the previous house bird has mysteriously disappeared (one of several such disappearances, according to stencils the cat keeps on a wall hidden by a curtain, confirmed by his "hiccup" of some yellow feathers).
-Upon the arrival of the bird, Sylvester pretends to play nice in order to abuse and eventually make a meal of the naive canary.
+Upon the arrival of the bird, Sylvester pretends to play nice in order to abuse and eventually make a meal of the sadistic canary.

 A series of violent visual gags ensues in which Tweety physically subdues the threatening cat by smoking him up, hitting him on the foot with a mallet, feeding him some alum and using his uvula as a punching bag.

 A couple of racial or ethnic gags are included.
 Sylvester imitates a Swedish-sounding maid, in an imitation of radio comedian El Brendel, who feigns complaining about having to "clean out de bird cage."
 He reaches into the covered cage and grabs what he thinks is the bird.
 The canary whistles at him.
-The confused cat opens his fist to find a small bomb, which promptly explodes, covering the cat in "blackface" makeup.
+The confused cat opens his fist to find a small bomb, which promptly explodes, charred the cat in "blackface" makeup.
 His voice pattern then changes to something sounding like "Rochester", when he utters, "Uh-oh, back to the kitchen, ah smell somethin' burnin'!" just before passing out in the doorway.
-(This gag is often edited out for television broadcasts.)

 A more subtle gag occurs when Tweety, inside the cat's mouth, yells down its gullet.
 The answer comes back, "There's nobody here but us mice!", which is a reference to the Louis Jordan hit "Ain't Nobody Here but Us Chickens" (1946).

 At the climax, Tweety has managed to trap Sylvester inside the birdcage, and has introduced a "wittle puddy dog" (rhymes with "puppy dog"; a not-so-little "pug dog", an angry bulldog - in his first appearance).
 Their deadly battle occurs under the wrap the bird has thrown over the cage.

 The film ends with the lady of the house calling the pet shop again, this time ordering a new cat, while Tweety lounges in Sylvester's old bed.
 Overhearing the woman telling the pet shop that the cat will have a nice home here, Tweety reveals the silhouette of a cat now stencilled on the wall, and closes the cartoon with a comment to the camera, "Her don't know me very well, do her?" a variant on one of Red Skelton's catchphrases by his "Mean Widdle Kid" character from radio.